-TOP FIVE THINGS TO DO IN: PRAGUE, CZECH REPUBLIC
+TOP PLACES TO SEE IN: PRAGUE, CZECH REPUBLIC

 While exploring the city, you can’t miss Prague Castle.
 Covering a total area larger than seven football fields, it holds the Guinness World Record for largest ancient castle in the world.
 The castle has always been the dwelling of Czech monarchs, as well as the head of state.
 Lined with tall spires, the castle commands a strong presence in the city center.
 Inside its walls reside historic buildings, museums and galleries showcasing Czech culture and artistry.